-11.1.5 Residual Value
+11.1.4.6 Residual Value

-The residual value at the end of the Project reflects the value of assets that have a life longer than the life of the Project.
-For these assets, residual value is calculated by multiplying the initial asset value by the difference between the useful life of an asset and the project horizon, then dividing by the asset's life.
+The residual value at the end of the project reflects the value of assets with a longer lifespan than the project itself.
+For these assets, the residual value is calculated by multiplying the initial value of the asset by the difference between the useful life of an asset, the frequency of major interventions, and the project horizon, then dividing by the lifespan of the asset.
 This value is then discounted.
+However, it is important to note that some project infrastructures have a useful life that exceeds the analysis horizon, especially structures and engineering works with a useful life of 30 years or more.
+On the other hand, other infrastructures may require partial or total renewal before the end of the analysis horizon.